The Anu

 So, that is why the translators did not say ‘Son of my right testicle, they said ‘Son of my right hand’ or ‘Son of the south’ [below the belt], which was another way of saying Man – because they believed a male descended from the right testicle.
 The Anu were Men and from the above picture they did not mind showing you their strength in pictorial form, which was an erect penis.

-The first men and all who were of promise were named after them as in the case of the Biblical Ben-Oni.
-Joseph baby brother.
-Joseph after being brought to Egypt by God [Yahweh] married the daughter of the Priest of Anu – ‘The Priest of Men’ Anu-Set or Aseneth.
+The first men and all who were of promise of Abraham were named after On/Anu as in the case of the Biblical Ben-Oni, Joseph, the Vizier of Egypt's, baby brother.
+Joseph after being brought to Egypt by God [Yahweh] married the daughter of the Priest of Anu – ‘The Priest of Min’ Anu-Set or Aseneth was a high priestess.
+Tell me it was no-way that a high priestess would marry out of her league!
+Joseph had to already be someone, but it was hidden in the scriptures.

-The name Anu was well know thought African and its’ relatives in different nations.
+The name Anu was well know through out African and its’ relatives of different nations.

 Let me begin with Dr. Diop’s quote from Maspero: